timvisee/hhs-p7-spark-docker/README.md

 ## Builds
 ### Automated builds
 For each commit, a build and test is automatically started using a CI service.
-Successful builds are automatically deployed, and will be used by the project.
+Successful builds are automatically deployed, and will be used by everybody using this project with these management scripts.

 |Service|Branch|Build Status| |
 |---:|:---|:---:|:---|---|